casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::note

-Assumtion for the below commands is that you have already installed the contract-v1 as shown in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet) before you install the contract-v2.
+Prerequisite for the below commands is that you have already installed the contract-v1 as shown in the [counter tutorial](/dapp-dev-guide/tutorials/counter-testnet) before you install the contract-v2.

 :::